 - A. When a promotion occurs, the employee's salary shall be increased, if it is below the new minimum, to the minimum rate of the salary range assigned to the class to which he or she is promoted.
-If an employee's current salary is already above the new minimum salary rate, his or her salary may be adjusted one step upward or left unchanged at the discretion of the County Manager, provided that the adjusted salary does not exceed the maximum of the assigned salary range. - B. If an employee is demoted for cause, the employee's salary will be reduced to any step in the salary range for the new position, as long as the reduced salary does not fall below the minimum salary rate of that range. - C. When a transfer occurs from a position in one class to a position in another class, assigned to the same pay range, the employee shall continue to receive the same salary. - D. When a position is reclassified at a higher salary grade, the employee's salary shall be adjusted to the standard job rate of the new grade or maintained at their current step if lower than the standard job rate.
-If the employee's current salary is already above the standard job rate, his or her salary may be adjusted one step upward or left unchanged at the discretion of the County Manager, provided that the adjusted salary does not exceed the maximum of the assigned salary range.
+If an employee's current salary is already above the new minimum salary rate, his or her salary may be adjusted upward or left unchanged at the discretion of the County Manager, provided that the adjusted salary does not exceed the midpoint or maximum of the assigned salary range. - B. If an employee is demoted for cause, the employee's salary will be reduced to an amount between the minimum and midpoint in the salary range for the new position and will not fall below the minimum salary rate of that range. - C. When a transfer occurs from a position in one class to a position in another class, assigned to the same pay range, the employee shall continue to receive the same salary. - D. When a position is reclassified at a higher salary grade, the employee's salary shall be adjusted to the minimum rate of the new grade or maintained at their current step if lower than the new grade minimum.
+If the employee's current salary is already above the corresponding grade minimum, his or her salary may be adjusted upward or left unchanged at the discretion of the County Manager, provided that the adjusted salary does not exceed the maximum of the assigned salary range.

-E. When a position is reclassified to a lower grade the existing employee's salary will remain the same until general schedule adjustments or range revisions bring it back within the lower range and to the standard job rate.
+E. When a position is reclassified to a lower grade the existing employee's salary will remain the same until general schedule adjustments or range revisions bring it back within the lower range and above or equal to the minimum of the salary grade range.

-Section 311 Pay Rates in Salary Range Revisions
+Section 310 Pay Rates in Salary Range Revisions